miRTop/mirGFF3/definition.md

 * (R) column4/5: start/end: precursor start/end as indicated by alignment tool
 * (O) column6: score (Optional): It can be the mapping score or any other score the tool wants to assign to the sequence.
 * (R) column7: strand.
 In the case of mapping against precursor should be always `+`.
 It should accept mapping against the genome: `+/-` allowed.
-* (O) column8: phase: (For features of type "CDS", the phase indicates where the feature begins with reference to the reading frame): Not relevant righ now.
+* (O) column8: phase: (For features of type "CDS", the phase indicates where the feature begins with reference to the reading frame): Not relevant right now.
 This can be: `.`
 * (R) column9: attributes:
-  * (R) UID: unique ID based on sequence like mintmap has for tRNA: prefix-22-BZBZOS4Y1 (https://github.com/TJU-CMC-Org/MINTmap/tree/master/MINTplates). good way to use it as cross-mapper ID between different naming or future changes.
+  * (R) UID: unique ID based on sequence like MINTplates has for tRNA: prefix-22-BZBZOS4Y1 (https://github.com/TJU-CMC-Org/MINTmap/tree/master/MINTplates).
+It is a good way to use it as cross-mapper ID between different naming or future changes.
 Currently supported by [mirtop](https://github.com/miRTop/mirtop/blob/dev/mirtop/mirna/realign.py#) code.
   * (O) Read: read sequence
   * (R) Name: mature name
   * (R) Parent: hairpin precursor name